lukaszbudnik/migrator/contrib/kubernetes-aws-eks/README.md

 # migrator on AWS EKS

-The goal of this tutorial is to deploy migrator on AWS EKS with Fargate IAM integration, load migrations from AWS S3 and apply them to AWS RDS DB.
+The goal of this tutorial is to deploy migrator on AWS EKS with Fargate and IAM Roles for Service Accounts (IRSA), load migrations from AWS S3 and apply them to AWS RDS DB.

 In all below commands I use a cluster name of `awesome-product` and `ap-northeast-1` region.
 Everywhere you see {aws_account_id} replace it with your AWS account ID.

-## Fargate with IAM
+## Fargate and IRSA

-In this tutorial I'm using AWS Fargate with IAM.
+In this tutorial I'm using EKS with Fargate and IAM Roles for Service Accounts (IRSA).
 This is a new feature and as of the time of writing this tutorial there were only 4 AWS regions supported.

-I tried to used the following helm charts to simplify the whole deployment but I couldn't get it working with Fargate and IAM Roles for Service Accounts (IRSA).
-I will try to revisit them in the future, so before you start the below tutorial be sure to check out their latest versions as they may ease your life (and if you do this don't forget to send me a pull with amended tutorial):
+Further, the support of this new feature was limited as of the time of writing this tutorial.
+I wanted to use the following two helm charts to simplify the whole deployment but they didn't work with Fargate and IRSA.
+Before you start this tutorial be sure to check out their latest versions as they may ease your life (and if they support IRSA don't forget to send me a pull with amended tutorial):

 * https://github.com/helm/charts/tree/master/incubator/aws-alb-ingress-controller - issue to watch: [[incubator/aws-alb-ingress-controller] Fargate and IRSA: Not authorized to perform sts:AssumeRoleWithWebIdentity](https://github.com/helm/charts/issues/20504)
 * https://github.com/godaddy/kubernetes-external-secrets - issue to watch: [Fargate Support](https://github.com/godaddy/kubernetes-external-secrets/issues/254)